 He lifted Mary up to her feet and smoothed her ash-smothered hair and wiped the tears from her cheeks.

 “Thank you,” she said.
-Thanks for the promise, and the rescue, and the future, she meant; but also because now she was whole and knew she had been given a job.
+Thanks for the promise, and the rescue, and the future, she meant; but also because now that she was whole and new she had been given a job.
 “I’ll tell them.
 Peter needs to be forgiven because he’s carrying so much shame because… well, you know.
-And John needs to know.
-And the others, they were so frightened, like you said they would be when you were gone only we didn’t understand when you said it.
+And John needs to understand.
+And the others, they were so frightened, like you said they would be when you were gone, only we didn’t understand it when you told us.
 And your mother, she’ll be coming here soon and…”

 Mary got a grip.
 “I’ll tell them.
 I have seen the Lord.”